Coronavirus and Europe: Hand shaking, hand washing and hand wringing in Brussels

 But large numbers of Europeans do not automatically wash their hands after toilet visits.
 According to a 2015 survey by Gallup, 74 per cent of people do so in Ireland, and the worst offenders are the Italians and the Dutch, on just 57 and 50 per cent.

-As for wearing face masks, the practice is new outside of Asia and commonly seen as precious and misunderstood.
-The emphasis is not to protect the individual from the crowd, but rather the opposite: in Japan it’s seen as an act of civic duty, to prevent transmission of germs from the wearer to others.
+As for wearing face masks, the practice is new outside of Asia and commonly seen as precious.
+It’s misunderstood: the emphasis is not to protect the individual from the crowd, but rather the opposite.
+In Japan it’s seen as an act of civic duty, to prevent transmission of germs from the wearer to others.

 The issue of coronavirus was to dominate my first attendance of the European Commission’s midday press briefing for journalists, in which spokespeople for the EU’s executive branch make announcements and take rounds of questions on the issues of the day.